EpiphaCy/EpiphaCy.Github.io/index.md

 - Advisor: Prof. Wenbin Wu, Fanhai International School of Finance, Fudan University, Shanghai
   Monetary Policy, Macroeconomic Theory
   A working paper about the effect of expected shock of monetary policy ongoing.

+2. Research Assistant, 2019.5 - 2020.4, *[Xiyuan Programme, FDUROP]*
+- Advisor: Prof. Fang Qin, School of Economics, Fudan University, Shanghai
+  Considering about the reformation of grading system in colleges by model of game theory under the assumption of incomplete information repeated games.
 ```markdown
 Syntax highlighted code block